L400-RTI/RTI-Hackathon/Act 2 - Take control/README.md

 ## 1. Get Latest Shipping details
     Hint: Use update policy to parse xml into silver table
-    Hint: Use Materialized View to get latest details for each productId
+    Hint: Use Materialized View to get latest status details for each OrderNumber

 ## 2. Stop the shipping providers  and production line that is carrying the highest defect probability product for every 1 hour
     Hint : Use a combination of the following steps to achieve this